-There are also multiple other exemptions that mean you don’t have to pay SDLT.
+There are multiple exemptions that mean you don’t have to pay SDLT.
 They include any property that is left in a will, if no money or payment is exchanged, or if property is transferred because of divorce or a civil partnership dissolution.

 You are also exempt from SDLT if you purchase a freehold property which costs less than £40,000 or you purchase a new lease of 7 years or more provided the premium is below £40,000.

 The SDLT exemption is available to first-time buyers who are buying a property to live in as their main residence.

-If the property you are purchasing is over £300,000 but less than £500,000 you will have to pay 5% SDLT on the remainder.
+If the property you are purchasing is over £425,001 but less than £625,000 you will have to pay 5% SDLT on the remainder.

-The experts at Cap Ex tax would be happy to talk to you to see if you qualify for a refund and can help you through the steps to claim your money back.
+The experts at CapEx Tax would be happy to talk to you to see if you qualify for an exemption and therefore can claim a refund and we can help you through the steps to claim your money back.